 For example, if Dr. Ackerman has three parent accounts in the Newton Memorial Hospital hierarchy, his account displays three times in the stakeholder navigator, under each parent account.

 Displaying multiple parent accounts is only available for person accounts.
 It does not apply to business accounts.

-When Only Show Primary HCP Relationships is toggled off, an account may display multiple times in the stakeholder navigator search results.
+When Only Show Primary HCP Relationships not toggled, an account may display multiple times in the stakeholder navigator search results.
 To differentiate between an HCP’s accounts at different organizations, the parent account displays below the HCP’s name.